What is turnover rate? A complete guide for modern organizations in 2025

 How to calculate the employee turnover rate?

-It is crucial to calculate turnover rate for assessing workforce stability and identifying areas for improvement.
-To calculate the rate, use the following turnover rate formula:
+It is crucial to calculate employee turnover for assessing workforce stability and identifying areas for improvement.
+To calculate the rate, use the following turnover rate calculator:

 Employee Turnover Rate (%) = (Number of Employees Who Left During a Period / Average Total Number of Employees During the Same Period) x 100